arunravi287/ISLR/README.md

 | Chapter 10 | Labs | Applied Exercises |

 <br>
-The tech stack used in the project is as follows -
+The tech stack used in the project is as follows:
 - numpy
 - pandas
 - matplotlib